2023 polls: PDP guber candidate, Jandor raps EU, ECOWAS envoys in closed door meeting

 Briefing journalist after the meeting, Jandor disclosed that the meeting is a good intention and that Lagos should expect a smooth and transparent election.

-“The essence of the meeting is how his team intends to bring good governance to the people of Lagos, change the face of the administration, and continuity of law and order in the state,” he said.
+“The essence of this meeting is how our team intends to bring good governance to the people of Lagos, change the face of the administration, and restore law and order in the state,” he said.

 According to Jandor, “Lagos is a very rich state, but the leaders of the administration are restricting the wealth flow to the people, and for this reason, our administration when we emerge as the next governor of the state, will change all that as i strongly believes i will.”